pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 --

 - Paddles have positions, velocities, and dimensions... (properties)
-- Paddles can be controlled by the player (method)
+- Paddles can be controlled by the player, move, and display on screen (methods)
-- Paddles can bounce Balls in the opposite direction if they collide (method)
+- Paddles also introduce the idea of bouncing Balls in the opposite direction if they collide (another method)

 ---

+## Basic paddle class

 ```javascript
 function Paddle(x,y,w,h,speed) {